 - Encourage autonomy, with support.
 Autonomy is a key building block of employee engagement, because it nurtures our sense of intrinsic motivation — our desire to do something simply because we find it interesting or exciting.
 Keeping employees motivated as a leader means proactively giving them the trust and autonomy to decide (within reason) how best to approach their work and make decisions that work for them.

 4. Giving Credit

-Knowing when and how to attribute credit and give praise is important and more than just shouting out 'good work!' at an all-hands meeting.
+Knowing when and how to attribute credit and give praise is important — and requires more than just shouting out “good work!” at an all-hands meeting.

 This starts with keeping tabs on what work your employees are doing.
-While you don’t need to chart how they spend their every waking minute, know what projects they are on, who they work with, extra initiatives they take and where they spend their time.
-This can come from a variety of places, from 1:1 meetings to project management software.
+While you don’t need to chart how they spend their every waking minute, a great manager knows exactly what projects their reports are working on, who they work with, extra initiatives they take, and where they spend their time.

 5. Distributing Work